ivangfr/okta-springboot-react/README.md

 ### Add Application

 - In the `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Applications` sub-menu
-- In the next page, click `Create App Integration` button
+- On the next page, click `Create App Integration` button
 - Select `OIDC - OpenID Connect` as _Sign on method_ and `Single-Page Application` as _Application type_.
 Click `Next` button
 - Enter the following values in the form.
   - General Settings